-The sun is shining, the birds are chirping and I’m dreaming of the day that spring flowers begin to peak their heads out of the snow.
+The sun is shining, the birds are chirping and spring flowers are starting to peak their heads out of the snow.
 As I sit and have my morning coffee in my sun-room, I look out into my back gardens and start the spring clean-up plan in my head.
 I find it easiest to break down my spring clean-up into a nice check-list.
 I have compiled this list for those gardeners, who like me, are antsy to get into their gardens.

 - Remove any large wet clumps of leaves by hand.
 Remove any leaf mulch from the crowns of plants and spring bulbs.